-I’ve grown up coming to North Wales to visit my Uncle, but somehow this year was my very first time climbing Snowdon.
-I’ve wanted to for my whole life, but somehow every other time I have visited, we haven’t been able to for some reason or another (and knowing Wales, weather was always most of those reasons…).
+I’ve grown up coming to North Wales to visit my Uncle, but somehow this year was my very first time climbing mount Snowdon – and we chose the hardest route.
+I’ve wanted to climb mountSsnowdon for my whole life, but somehow every other time I have visited, we haven’t been able to for some reason or another (and knowing Wales, weather was always most of those reasons…).

-We parked in Llanberis, the cute little town closest to Snowdon where a few trails that lead to the mountain originate.
+We parked in Llanberis, the cute little town closest to Snowdon where a few trails originate that lead to the mountain.
 But for our special route that my uncle planned out, we jumped on about a 30 minute bus from Llanberis to Pen-y-Pass to start our trek through the top of Snowden that would end up back at the car.
+Better to take a bus at the beginning before climbing mount Snowdon, I thought!

 From Pen-y-Pass, there are three peaks to pass on the way to the highest one.
 The first peak, Crib Goch, looked ever so daunting when we arrived at the parking lot and turned our heads skyward toward the misty, rocky peak.